 From Grade 4 to High School Graduation and Beyond

-Your Child in Grade 4-12 Will Learn:
+Here's What Your Child Will Learn:

-- Tips for project planning and tracking.
+- Techniques for project planning, tracking and management.

 - Organizational methods for effective personal study areas and efficient approaches to homework.